exercism/exalysis/track/isogram/tpl/just-return.md

-- You are breaking out of the for loop only to return a variable you just set.
-You could return immediately and remove the variable.
+- You are breaking out of the `for` loop only to return a variable you just set.
+You could `return` immediately instead, and eliminate the variable.